Last update: 09/28/2021.

 - Wash hands often with soap and warm water, for at least 20 seconds.

-- Separate the ill child from the rest of the family as much as possible to prevent spreading the illness to others.
+- Quarantine the ill child from the rest of the family as much as possible to prevent community spread.

 - If it’s not possible to separate from the rest of the family, the sick child should wear a face mask.